Job Vacancy and Wage Survey (JVWS)

 The true sampling error is unknown.
 However, it can be estimated from the sample itself by using a statistical measure called the standard error.
 The standard error can be used to build a confidence interval for the estimate.
 When the standard error is expressed as a percentage of the estimate, it is known as the relative standard error or the coefficient of variation (CV).

 Most of the JVWS data points have their own data quality indicator.
 Estimates are assigned a letter to indicate their quality level.
-The indicators take into account various factors that affect the quality of the data, notably the CV, the non-response errors, and the imputation errors.
+Data quality indicators are based on the coefficient of variation (CV), the non-response errors, the imputation errors and subject matter expertise.
 These indicators are updated each release to reflect the current estimate of quality for individual data points.

 - Guide to the Job Vacancy and Wage Survey: Job Vacancy Component